Service Dogs for People Who Are Deaf or Have Hearing Loss

 Here are some of the sounds a Service Dog for Hearing can alert their partner to, as demonstrated in the video:

 - A door knock

 - Alarm clock ringing

 - The name of the dog's handler to alert the person when he or she is being spoken to

 Service Dogs for Hearing are especially sensitive to noises, and a Deaf partner can learn a lot about his or her environment just by watching the dog’s visual cues.
 A dog may notice when someone approaches from behind and tries to get the attention of his or her handler.
 A Service Dogs for Hearing , along with his or her "Service Dogs for Hearing " vest, is often the first indicator to the public that the Deaf individual may need to be spoken to face-to-face or in another manner.

 Service Dogs for Hearing communicate with their deaf partners by making physical contact with them and then leading them to the location of the sound.
 Small dogs will jump up on a person's leg or lap to alert their partner, while large dogs will seek out a person's hand with their nose to make contact.

-Our Service Dogs for Hearing are both mixed breeds from shelters or rescue groups, and puppies from our puppy program who are better suited to a career as a Service Dogs for Hearing.
+Our Service Dogs for Hearing are primarily black and yellow Labrador Retrievers.
 Our Service Dogs for Hearing program is available to anyone ages 15 and older.